pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Can someone speak to support for Visio?**

-We would love to get more context on the type of support you are looking for.
+We'd love to get more context on the type of support you are looking for.
 Please go submit a feature request at https://aka.ms/m365dev-suggestions.

 **I sent this question a few weeks ago.
 Any chance you can include a compare API?
 Basically sending 2 files to Word Online to make a comparison and see the compared file.**